 Epicondylitis can cause pain with arm movement as well as hypersensitivity to palpation of the elbow.
 Pain generally worsens when straightening the arm or when flexing it.
 It is usually felt after playing sports or working out.

-What to do: To relieve elbow pain, you should rest the affected arm, apply cold compresses to the area, and take analgesic medications, like acetaminophen.
+How to treat: To relieve elbow pain, you should rest the affected arm, apply cold compresses to the area, and take analgesic medications, like acetaminophen.
 Some people may benefit from physiotherapy as well.

 2. Elbow bursitis